BookerLoL/UWLCourses/CS564/README.md

   - right side is subset of left side
 - 3NF
   - X -> A, X is super key or A is prime attribute (key attribute)
+  - based on individual table only
 - BCNF

   - X -> A, X is super key
+  - based on individual table only

 - Create 3NF tables
   - Identify all attributes (to store in db) and all functional dependencies